ymzhang0/aiida-epw-workflows/docs/developer_guide/index.rst

 Developer Guide
 =================

-This section contains information for developers who want to contribute to the ``aiida-supercon`` project or understand its internal architecture.
+This section contains information for developers who want to contribute to the ``aiida-epw-workflows`` project or understand its internal architecture.

 .. toctree::
    :maxdepth: 1